benjirosan/benjiro-blog/src/content/pages/contact.md

 title: Get in touch
 seo:
   title: Contact
-  description: Get in touch via email.
+  description: Get in touch via email
 ---

-_Email:_
 Feel free to drop me an email at [benjirosan7@gmail.com](mailto:benjirosan7@gmail.com), and I'll do my best to respond as soon as possible.